BSoc(Psych), BA(Hons), DPsych(Clinical), MAPS

 Rachel completed her Doctor of Clinical Psychology at Swinburne University.
 Since completing her Doctorate, Rachel has continued to remain involved in autism research, and has been an invited lecturer on topics including autistic adults' mental health, and autism in girls/women.
 She provides therapeutic services for children, adolescents, and adults and is a board approved supervisor available for secondary consultation for professionals working in this area.

-*Please note that Rachel is not currently taking new clients
+*Please note that Rachel is currently not taking new clients.

 A First Consultation DVD (length 103 minutes)